-Transaction Nature of transactions and terms and conditions thereof This constitutes the contributions paid by the related parties as members of the Scheme in Contributions received their individual capacity.
+Transaction Nature of transactions and terms and conditions thereof This constitutes the contributions paid by the related parties as members of the Scheme in their Contributions received individual capacity.
 All contributions were on the same terms as those applicable to other members.
-This constitutes amounts claimed by the related parties in their individual capacity as members Claims incurred of the Scheme.
+This constitutes amounts claimed by the related parties in their individual capacity as members of Claims incurred the Scheme.
 All claims were paid out in terms of the rules of the Scheme, as applicable to other members.
-The amounts owing to the related parties relate to medical savings account balances to which the parties have a right.
-The amounts are all Medical savings account balances current, and would need to be payable on demand should an appropriate claim be issued, or should the member resign from the Scheme.
+The amounts owing to the related parties relate to medical savings account balances to which the Modical cavings assount balances parties have a right.
+The amounts are all current, Medical savings account balances and would need to be payable on demand should an appropriate claim be issued, or should the member resign from the Scheme.